Alaska blackfish: Reproduction

 Spawning occurs from May to August, with fish having the ability to spawn several times; thus, females do not usually expel their entire egg contents in a single event.

-A female, depending on her size, can release a total of 40-300 eggs at intervals during the spawning period, with the eggs then attaching to vegetation and hatching in a short period of time (nine days at 12 °C).
+A female, depending on her size, can release a total of 40–300 eggs at intervals during the spawning period, with the eggs then attaching to vegetation and hatching in a short period of time (nine days at 12 °C).
 When the young hatch, they are approximately 6 mm in length, and survive off the yolk sac for an average period of 10 days.

 Rate of growth varies throughout Alaska, with blackfish from Interior Alaska and the Anchorage area being about 108 mm at age 2, 138 mm at age 3, and 178 mm at age 4.
 On the other hand, Bristol Bay blackfish are much slower growing and longer lived.
 Four-year-old fish are approximately 64 mm in length, but can live up to 8 years.
 Female blackfish have been shown to reach sexual maturity at 80 mm.

 Importance to humans

 The Alaska blackfish is an important subsistence fish for Native communities residing in the Interior and Western Alaska, specifically those residing in Interior Alaska.
 Although generally small (average size is 108 mm), their significance comes in their high nutritional value and large abundance in the winter, a generally lean time of year.

-When oxygen levels in the benthic regions of lakes becomes low, blackfish move to the surface to obtain atmospheric oxygen, thus making ice fishing an easy method of capture; blackfish are commonly stored, frozen, and then fed to dogs, with certain Alaskan stories recollecting moments when blackfish would seemingly revive themselves upon thawing.
-Metabolic and survival studies have been conducted without successful replication of this observation.
+When oxygen levels in the benthic regions of lakes becomes low, blackfish move to the surface to obtain atmospheric oxygen, thus making ice fishing an easy method of capture; blackfish are commonly stored, frozen, and then fed to dogs.
+In 1886, Lucien Turner reported an account of a frozen blackfish reviving after being thawed in a dog's stomach causing it to be regurgitated.
+Metabolic and survival studies have been conducted have repeatedly failed to replicate this observation, finding that blackfish have no ability to revive any part of their body that had been frozen.

 Conservation status

 The Alaska blackfish is not International Union for Conservation of Nature-listed as an endangered or threatened species.
 While blackfish are native to Western Alaska as well as the Interior, they were introduced to the Cook Inlet Basin of Alaska in the 1950s, and have since become widespread.
-A study performed by Eidam et.al.
-(2016) in three study sites in the Cook Inlet Basin concluded that an insignificant portion of their diet was fish, meaning blackfish are unlikely to impact native and stocked fish in those populations.
+A study performed by Eidam et al. (2016) in three study sites in the Cook Inlet Basin concluded that an insignificant portion of their diet was fish, meaning blackfish are unlikely to impact native and stocked fish in those populations.
 While that information is helpful for determining whether blackfish are truly invasive, it is not all-encompassing for other blackfish populations in the area.
 Further studies are warranted that estimate the abundance of introduced blackfish in lakes and streams in the Cook Inlet Basin, as well as investigate potential dietary overlap with other fish.